albertjoseph0/python-authenticated-mcp-server-scaffold/python-authenticated-mcp-server-scaffold/README.md

 The scaffold includes two families of tools you can use as-is or replace with custom integrations:

 - **Vector Store Transcript Tools (`search`, `fetch`)** – retrieve documents (in our example, travel-industry expert-call transcripts) from an OpenAI Vector Store.
-These two tools satisfy the requirements for ChatGPT’s Deep Research workflow.
+These two tools satisfy the requirements for ChatGPT’s Deep Research workflow. **Note that to use this tool, you will need to take the sample expert-call data provided and index it into a vector store in your own OpenAI API workspace.**
 - **Airfare Trend Tool (`airfare_trend_insights`)** – surface structured airfare pricing and demand data backed by local CSV/TSV/JSON files.

 You can swap these example data sources for your own by updating the tool implementations in `server/app.py`.